mbarker84/css-irl-eleventy/src/posts/logical-properties-for-useful-shorthands.md

 The same applies to margins, borders and a bunch of others.
 And check out the [`inset`](/a-utility-class-for-covering-elements/) property for a great positioning shorthand!

 Logical properties are [very well supported](https://caniuse.com/?search=logical%20properties) in browsers now, so it’s a good time to start using them.

+## Update

+While logical property support is very good in modern browsers, as [Šime pointed out](https://twitter.com/simevidas/status/1549441864255807490?s=20&t=zaJb-OTH8_sLNzPSPuiw9Q), it’s a good idea to polyfill or provide fallbacks for older browsers, otherwise users of older browsers will experience layout bugs.
+If you use PostCSS then the [PostCSS logical properties plugin](https://github.com/csstools/postcss-logical) should have you covered, otherwise you should consider testing for support using a [feature query](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Conditional_Rules/Using_Feature_Queries).